syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading-and-Saving-the-Presentation.md

 presentation_1.Save(stream)

-'Closes the presentation instance & free the memory consumed.
+'Closes the presentation instance and free the memory consumed.

 presentation_1.Close()